 Cutting Reflective Metals with a Laser

 This poses an obvious problem for the laser cutting process, which involves a laser beam of heat and light.
-Below we have explained how you can cut reflective metals using a fiber laser.
+Below we have explained how you can cut metals which are reflective using a fiber laser.

 Why can there be problems with laser cutting reflective metals?

-Some laser cutting machines can cost many thousands of pounds and have expensive replacement parts, so this kind of situation clearly needs to be avoided.
-Gas laser cutting, the most common type of laser cutting, was founded in 1964 and remains a common form of laser cutting.
+Some laser machines can cost many thousands of pounds and have expensive replacement parts, so this kind of situation clearly needs to be avoided.
+Gas laser cutting, the most common type of laser-based cutting, was founded in 1964 and remains a common method.

-Despite this, it has perhaps the most trouble at cutting reflective metals out of any of the other laser cutting processes.
+Despite this, it has perhaps the most trouble at cutting metals which are reflective out of any of the other cutting processes.
 This is because it uses beams of lights and mirrors, giving the beam plenty of places to be reflected back into the laser itself.

 While some sought to solve this by placing a non-reflective coating on the metal, the molten metal that is created during the laser cutting process is also reflective itself.
 This means that this can also damage the laser, regardless of how much non-reflective coating you have used.
 Gas lasers especially struggle with yellow metals such as copper or brass.

-What is the solution for laser cutting reflective metals?
+What is the best solution for cutting reflective type metals?

 Rather than using mirrors, gases or delicate lenses, this type of technology uses fibre optic cables instead.
-This means that reflective metals pose no risk of damaging the fiber laser in the same way that they would do with a gas or crystal laser.
+This means that the reflective nature of the metals pose no risk of damaging the fiber laser in the same way that they would do with a gas or crystal laser.

-However, it must be noted that fiber lasers are only really effective on reflective metals that are under 5mm in thickness.
-Any reflective metals that are above this can still be cut using fiber laser cutting, but the speed is slowed down and the quality of the cut is lessened.
+However, it must be noted that fiber lasers are only really effective on metals that are under 5mm in thickness.
+Any metals that are above this can still be cut using fiber lasers, but the speed is slowed down and the quality of the cut is lessened.
 For these circumstances, waterjet laser cutting is generally recommended as the proposed solution.

-To demonstrate the capabilities of our fiber lasers, we have put together some videos of us laser cutting reflective metals.
+To demonstrate the capabilities of our fiber lasers, we have put together some videos of cutting reflective type metals with our lasers.

-Not only did we want to show that our fiber laser cutters can cut reflective metal, we also wanted to demonstrate the intricate and complicated shapes it can create too.
+Not only did we want to show that our laser cutters can cut reflective metals, we also wanted to demonstrate the intricate and complicated shapes it can create too.
 So we created a replica model of the iconic Tower Bridge in London.